ON THIS PAGE: You will learn about the different ways doctors use to treat people with HCL or PLL. To see other pages, use the menu.

 People with recurrent HCL or PLL often experience emotions such as disbelief or fear.
 Patients are encouraged to talk with their health care team about these feelings and ask about support services to help them cope.
 Learn more about dealing with a recurrence .

 If treatment fails

 Recovery from HCL and PLL is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal HCL or PLL.
+If the leukemia cannot be cured or controlled, the disease may be called advanced or terminal.

 This diagnosis is stressful, and advanced leukemia is difficult to discuss for many people.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

 Patients who have advanced HCL or PLL and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning .

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss .